 Intonation

-In general, it refers to a guitar’s capacity to remain in tune notes from fret to fret down the neck.
+Generally, it refers to a guitar’s capacity to remain in tune notes from fret to fret down the neck.
 In most cases, intonation can be changed if required.

 Jumbo Frets

 The breadth and height of the fret wire are referred to as jumbo frets, sometimes known as broad frets or super-size frets.
 Some lead guitarists who do a lot of string bending prefer this.
 Furthermore, higher fret wires allow the musician to bend the strings further.
-(See at the fret size).
+(See the fret size).

 Inlays